hajali-amine/playing-with-playbooks/README.md

 # Playing with Playbooks

-The goal of this repository is to test out deploying an Nginx server using the _Congiguration Management_ tool __Ansible__.
+The goal of this repository is to test out deploying an Nginx server using the _Configuration Management_ tool __Ansible__.

 ## Process